vclong2003/career-orientation-react/README.md

-# This project has been abandoned.
+# ❗❗❗ This project has been abandoned ❌